UffizziCloud/cluster-action/README.md

 #### `cluster-name`

-(Optional) The name of the cluster spun up by the `uffizzi cluster create` command.
+(Required) The name of the cluster spun up by the `uffizzi cluster create` command.

 #### `image`